Processes

 Gene fusions are inferred from DNA-seq or RNA-seq data.
 We keep them in a tab separated text file, with the first column "Hugo_Symbol", second "Tumor_Sample_Barcode", third "Fusion", which fusion named in "Left Gene Symbol-Right Gene Symbol" format.
 Gene symbols are processed as described in section "1.2".

-1.5 Gene expression and gene expression of normal samples
+1.5 Gene expression and gene expression of normals

 1.6 Gene expression z-score

-Gene expression z-score is typically z-scores across all samples include normal samples for each gene.
-We prefer z-scores compared to the expression distribution of each gene tumors that are diploid for this gene, if such data or gene-level copynumbers are supplied.
+Gene expression z-score is typically z-scores across all samples include normals for each gene.
+We prefer z-scores compared to the expression distribution of each gene tumors that are diploid for this gene, if such data or gene level copynumbers are supplied.
 Missing values are kept as "NA".
 Gene symbols are processed as described in section "1.5".

-1.7 miRNA expression and miRNA expression of normal samples
+1.7 miRNA expression and miRNA expression of normals

 1.8 miRNA expression z-score